• Power BI comes at a lower price point than Tableau, but scaled features and additional users will increase that price.

 Cons

-• Limited visualization capabilities in free version
+• Limited visualization capabilities in the free version

 • Can become more expensive with scaled features and additional users